This won't be the last time an ad gets rejected. Set up Bïrch to catch the next one automatically, before it disrupts your campaigns.

 - Prohibited content: Scams, deceptive financial offers, misleading health claims, illegal products, and violent or sensational content are never allowed.

-- Restricted content: Content depicting restricted topics, such as alcohol, gambling, and adult themes, can run—but only if you follow strict rules on things like age gating, regional limits, and disclaimers.
+- Restricted content: Alcohol, gambling, and adult themes can run, but only if you follow strict rules on things like age gating, regional limits, and disclaimers.

 For instance, Meta prohibits explicit nudity in ads.
 However, exceptions may be made for content that’s educational, health-related, or artistic—as long as it’s presented appropriately and complies with Meta’s policies (such as correct targeting or disclaimers where required).